sdhutchins/gbs-guide/docs/resources/food.md

 {: .no_toc }

-## UAB Blazer Kitchen
+## UAB's Blazer Kitchen

-UAB Blazer Kitchen offers campus pantry services to all students, ensuring they have access to fresh produce, food, and essential items.
+UAB's Blazer Kitchen offers campus pantry services to all students, ensuring they have access to fresh produce, food, and essential items.
 The Blazer Kitchen has 2 locations.

 ### Blazer Kitchen at Hill Student Center

 Blazer Kitchen at Hill Student Center is located in Suite 303.
-Enrolled students need to bring a reusable bag and their ONE Card.
+Enrolled students need to bring a reusable bag and their UAB ONE Card.

 View their [website](https://www.uab.edu/students/assistance/blazer-kitchen) for more information.